Academic Catalog

 ENGL 3302W Writing for Writers — 4 credits

-This gateway course surveys the types of writing students will encounter in the St. Kate's English curriculum across creative, nonfiction, and professional modes.
+This gateway course surveys the types of writing students will encounter in the St. Kate's English curriculum, including creative, nonfiction, and professional modes.
 We will explore essay, journalistic, and memoir writing, investigate the elements of good fiction and poetry, and delve into the basic practices of business and professional writing.
 Interactive class activities, group work and guest speakers will enhance the learning in this introductory class aimed at students who take their writing seriously.
-Required for English majors and as a prerequisite for upper-level writing courses.
-Offered in the College for Women and the College for Adults.
+This course counts as one of the four Writing Intensive courses required for graduation.

 ENGL 3310 Intermediate Creative Writing — 4 credits